CyberSecNITD/website/content/post/rootctf18.md

 Next time, we ll be taking this event online luring more participants and also allow us to put up challenges that require more time to solve.

 This was also the last time we ll have Mohit helping out in the event as his time has come to bid goodbye to NITD.
-It was his idea to start this event, we had great time working together to run this event for 2 times.
+It was his idea to start this event, we had great time working together to run this event 2 times.

 Thanks to him we have RootCTF and Cybersec NITD